Trigork/persona-fusion-calculator/mirror/rin.md

 Teddie didn't pull any punches either.
 The bear got to the scene on his roller skates and cheering a gleeful "Woohoo~!" as he grabbed onto an improvised tow-rope with his left paw while the other end of the line was being pulled by the jaws of a striped tiger running in front of him at full gallop.
 Just for the record, the large feline was naturally on fire.

-The leader of the Investigation Team commanded his Sun Arcana Persona to give the rope a tug to the left — probable to make it easier for Teddie to brake — before dismissing Gdon entirely.
-Teddie skidded into halt like a hockey player, with surprising grace given his top-heavy form.
+The leader of the Investigation Team commanded his Sun Arcana Persona to give the rope a tug to the left — probably to make it easier for Teddie to brake — before dismissing Gdon entirely.
+The bear skidded into halt like a hockey player, with surprising grace given his top-heavy form.

 For his part, Emiya himself couldn't easily stop his bike without placing his otherwise-occupied hands on the handlebar, so he simply unmounted out of it with a jump, but not before making a Persona card appear in the way of his leap.